Katas Raj Temples: Architecture

-The Katas site houses the Satgraha, a group of seven ancient temples, remains of a Buddhist stupa, five other medieval temples, havelis scattered around a pond considered holy by Hindus.
+The Katas site houses the Satgraha, a group of seven ancient temples located at some distance from the pond, remains of a Buddhist stupa, five other medieval temples, and havelis scattered around a pond considered holy by Hindus.

 The temples at Katas are mostly constructed on square platforms.
 The elevation of the sub shrines seems to form a series of cornices with small rows of pillars, crowned by a ribbed dome.

+Satghara

+Satghara temples, 'Temple A' (10th century CE) is in centre while 'Temple B' (late 6th century CE) at right.

+Satghara are a group of seven temples (out of which five are extant) located at some distance to the Katās pond and constitute the oldest group of structures.
+The oldest temple, termed 'Temple B' by archaeologist Michael W. Meister in his monograph on Odi Shahi temples, is dated to late 6th century CE.
+The main temple in Satghara complex, termed 'Temple A', was built in the 10th century CE by the Odi Shahi dynasty in Gandhara Nagara style.

 The seven temples were built in an architectural style similar to Kashmiri temples, with dentils, fluted pillars, trefoil arches, and rooflines that are pointed.